martinblech/dotfiles/README.markdown

 which sets up a few paths that'll be different on your particular machine.

-You'll also want to change `git/gitconfig.symlink`, which will set you up as committing as Zach Holman.
+You'll also want to change `git/gitconfig.symlink`, which will set you up as committing as Martin Blech.
 You probably don't want that.

 When you're happy with the setup, run `dot` in a Terminal window. `dot` is a simple script that installs some dependencies, sets sane OS X defaults, and so